 To build a good reputation and a strong network, making a good first impression is vital.
 A large, fruitful network does not happen from a quick conversation at an event.
 It is developed year after year from offering good work, attending countless events and staying true to your word.

 A casting agent will prefer to offer the job to a trusted model over a model he has only uttered a couple of words to.
 A successful network needs to be nurtured and maintained throughout your career.
 Arrive on time to every casting/photoshoot to create a reliable reputation.
 Leave enough time to travel scheduling any potential delays.

 What Are Z-Cards?

-These are business cards for models.
-Complete with your photographs, statistics and contacts the z-cards will be useful whilst networking.
+A z-card is a business card for models.
+Complete with your photographs, statistics and contacts, the z-cards will be useful whilst networking.
 Ensure that you have the business cards to hand at all times to give to connections you have made.
-If a professional wishes to make contact they will easily have your details ready.
+If a professional wishes to make contact, they will easily have your details ready.
 Do not be afraid to email any contacts that you have connected with at the event.
-Keep the email follow up small and include information on how to keep in touch with you.
+Keep the email follow-up small and include information on how to keep in touch with you.

 Overall, networking is highly influential to your modelling career.
 It takes dedication and commitment to build and maintain a large and quality circle.
 Initiating conversations, listening and showing interest is a big part of your success.
 Invest in Z-cards to hand out fashion events and parties to advertise yourself on the go.